You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 Introducing Footprint Charts – Key Concepts

 Footprint charts bring market demand and supply to life.
-Footprints allow you to interpret order flow easily similar to how a level 2 in the past.
+Footprint charts allow you to interpret order flow easily, similar to level 2 quotes in the past.
 Let’s take a look at some of the basics.

 As you’re probably aware, the price of any security depends on whether you wish to buy or sell.
 If you wish to buy the price you pay is the ask or the offer price.
 If you wish to sell the price you pay is known as the bid.